 Is there something else I could be saying that’s further away from his name?
 Am I imagining this and it’s really that he’s just ignoring me?

 Mom to Yet Another Noah

 Yes, yes, yes.
 I remember this stage!
-I remember it so well and we’re just starting to go through it again with Ezra.
+I remember it so well and we’re just starting to go through it again with my second son, Ezra.
 No!
 No!
 Nobabynononooooo!

 And while Selective Toddler Hearing Especially In Regards To Mama is a very real and true phenomenon, I definitely noticed that Noah would sometimes get confused when his name was called.
 Like he’d yank his hand back from a toy because what?
 What did I do now?
 And yet when it really MATTERED, he ignored the word “no” completely.

 But no matter what your child’s name is, it’s always a good idea to use the word judiciously.
 You’re going to hear it parroted back to you A LOT in the toddler years, so it’s best not to give them a head start on learning to overuse it.

 Even at this non-verbal stage, your son can understand a lot of what you say, so rephrasing (especially when it’s NOT a dangerous situation, but one about boundaries and rules) is a better habit to get into.
 Instead of “NO!
 Don’t throw balls inside!” you say something like, “Let’s take the ball OUTSIDE” or “Let’s ROLL the ball instead.”
 Emphasizing one simple key word helps.
 Even if he doesn’t understand all of it, you’ll feel better as a mother if you find yourself TALKING to him instead of barking out reprimands.